2 The Nix Package Manager

 Nix makes it possible to actually build software reproducibly.
 To achieve this, it introduces several core concepts that are quite specific, and definitely worth taking the time to understand.

-In the next chapter, we will learn how to install Nix, and use {rix} to set up our first reproducible development environments!
+In the next chapter, we will learn how to install Nix, configure cachix, and set up Positron for a seamless development experience.